Although ground vibration standards have been available for some vibration sources (e.g. blasting) since at least the

 the 25 foot radius.

-- Vibration frequency distribution must be taken into account in assessing vibrations, not just the peak particle velocity (PPV).
+- Vibration frequency distribution (from FFT analysis) must be taken into account in assessing vibrations, not just the peak particle velocity (PPV).
 Most modern standards take the greater damage potential of lower frequencies into account by

 setting lower allowable PPV's at lower frequencies.
 Caution is advised when considering frequency effects, since even blasting vibration of short duration is known to produce amplification of ground vibrations by as much as a

 factor of eight in the home vibration (see Resonance/Fatigue for more on this).
 This amplification can take a nominally "safe" ground vibration and turn it into an unsafe house

-- Statistical probabilities for multiple separate events are additive.
-Ten separate vibration events, each with damage probabilities of 1%, have a combined damage probability of 10%, even though each succeeding
+- Keep in mind that statistical probabilities for multiple separate events are additive.
+Ten separate identical vibration events (i.e. having the same PPV and frequency distribution), each with damage probabilities of 1%, have a combined damage probability of 10%,

 event still has the same 1% probability of damage.
 All this may not sound very important, but consider,

 for example, that a vibratory compaction operation in a single pass of paving would be expected to produce 20-30 similar peak particle velocity vibrations.
 A low single event probability of damage can become an unacceptably